How To Enable 2FA In Twitch

 - Enter your password to verify your account.

-- Enter the code you received via SMS into the Twitch window.
+- Enter the 7-digit verification code you received via SMS into the Twitch window.

 How 2FA secures online accounts

-Two-factor authentication has been around a while and is now default for most banks and financial institutions.
-Many online stores, game platforms and other online communities also have the option for 2FA.
-It’s a simple, yet very effective way to secure your personal data online.
+Two-factor authentication has been around for a while and is now the default for most banks and financial institutions.
+Many online stores, game platforms, and other online communities also have the option for 2FA.
+It’s a simple yet effective way to secure your personal data online.

 But how does it protect you?

 In an old-style account, your account data was protected by an authentication layer that required a username and password.
 Both entries needed to be correct to allow access to that account.
-The challenge is that however long your password might be, bots and bot nets are powerful enough to be able to crack them in seconds, perhaps minutes if you use a passphrase.
+The challenge is that however long your password might be, bots are powerful enough to crack them in seconds, perhaps minutes if you use a passphrase.

-When you enable 2FA, an extra layer is added to the login process on your account.
+When you enable 2FA, you’ll have an extra layer of protection to the login process on your account.
 Without passing through and authenticating this layer, the system will not allow access to the account.
-So, someone hacks you username and password, they will not be able to access the account without adding that second factor, the verification code.
+So when someone hacks your username and password, they will not be able to access the account without adding that second factor, the verification code.

-In the scenario above, if a bot net attacked the platform, that second verification layer would not allow the hacker access to your details.
-They would also need the verification code send via SMS or the Authy app.
-Unless they could also hack your phone or have physical access to your phone, they are out of luck.
+They would also need the verification code to send via SMS or your authenticator app.
+Unless people can also hack your phone or have physical access to your phone, they are out of luck.

 As you can see, 2FA isn’t perfect.
-It can still be hacked with access to your phone but the chances of that happening are a tiny fraction of the chances of a non-2FA account being hacked.
+People with access to your phone can bypass it, but the chances of that happening are a tiny fraction.
 That, and the fact the system is cheap and simple to use, means we will be using 2FA for a long time yet!